-NOTE: To review intelligence data, you must be assigned the Global administrator or Global reviewer role in the product.
-The users assigned the Reviewer role on a certain plan or folder have a limited access to data—only within a delegated scope.
+NOTE: To review collected data, you must be assigned the Global administrator or Global reviewer Netwrix Auditor role.
+Users with the Reviewer role on a certain plan or folder have limited access to data—only within their delegated scope.

 This functionality is currently available for the following data sources: